 “ka Um” in the Khasi language means “Water.”
 The Khasi tribe’s homeland is in the state of Meghalaya, in northeast India, and is famous for its world-record rainfall and its resultant hills carved by rivers.
 The calendar was commercially printed in Meghalaya.
 Print run was 500.
 Size is 11” wide and 17” long when folded, and 11” x 34” when open and hung on the wall.
-We are currently out of stock.
+(Coming Soon!)

 The purpose of the calendar was to raise people’s awareness of the preciousness of water, and to encourage them to conserve and protect it because it is irreplaceable.
 We especially wanted to educate the young people of Meghalaya, so there are a number of “water facts” included.
 It was written from my wife’s perspective as she is Khasi, one of the three main tribes of Meghalaya, and we tried not to be preachy, or scolding, but rather accentuate the positive.